apptainer/singularity-userdocs/singularity_and_docker.rst

 .. _cli-oci-bootstrap-agent:

-Working Locally from the Singularity Command Line: ``oci`` Boostrap Agent
+Working Locally from the Singularity Command Line: ``oci`` Bootstrap Agent
 -------------------------------------------------------------------------

 The example detailed in the previous section can be used to illustrate how a SIF file for use by Singularity can be created from the local cache - an albeit contrived example, that works because the Singularity cache is compliant with the OCI Image Layout Specification.